 Abena Essah Bediako

 Abena is an upcoming poet, musician and model from North London.
-She is excited to be taking part in the BBC Words First spoken word scheme and is a member of the Roundhouse Poetry Collective.
-Her work as a musician and writer explore personal themes of race, sexuality, religion, childhood and mental health.
+They are excited to be taking part in the BBC Words First spoken word scheme and is a member of the Roundhouse Poetry Collective.
+Their work as a musician and writer explore personal themes of race, gender, sexuality, religion, childhood and mental health.

 Black grief and trauma